 * Turn your wheels in/out on a hill.

 * Check all parking restriction signs.

 Keep quarters (25c) in your car for parking meters.
-Many take credit cards but we have not had success using our cards out there in parking machines.
+Many meters take credit cards but we have not had success using our cards out there for parking.